 A proposal from me in the bug entry awaits reaction from the working group.
 It shows a way that processors can

 use to statically detemine the posture of non-final streamable functions.
-However, if
+However,

 that proposal were excepted, it will pose limitations on overriding non-final streamable

 stylesheet functions.
-I think, however, that not being able to override a function, and
+I think, however, that not being able to override a function,

 not being able to write non-final functions, is too severe a limitation.
 Even if a

-function is non-final, if you override it to make it final, you will have to rewrite the
+function is non-final, if you override it to make it final, you will have to rewrite

 whole function body, you cannot use

 xsl:original(), because that would call

 into the non-final function again, which takes too much of conservative approach.